 Shell Energy broadband router features

 Shell Energy broadband packages come with either a Technicolor DWA0120 or the older Technicolor TG588 v2 router.
 The DWA0120 supplied with Shell Energy’s fibre broadband packages is a fairly up-to-date router with many of the features one would expect.
 The router supplied with the ADSL package is an older type.
-It should be alright for the package it comes with, since it only needs to deal with 11Mbps download speeds.
+It is sufficient for the package with which it is supplied, since it only needs to deal with 11Mbps download speeds.
 Let’s take a look at some of the main features of these two routers.

-Customers who subscribe to Shell Energy’s 35Mbps and 63Mbps fibre broadband packages will get this router.
+Customers who subscribe to Shell Energy’s 38Mbps and 67Mbps fibre broadband packages will get this router.